Using All of the Fabric

-The method used to make kimonos is unique.
-A piece of fabric 12 to 13 meters (39 to 43 feet) long and 36 to 40 centimeters (14 to 15 inches) wide is cut into eight pieces.
-These pieces are then sewn back together to create the basic form of the kimono.
+The method used to make kimono is unique.
+A piece of fabric 12 to 13 meters (39 to 43 feet) long and 36 to 40 centimeters (14 to 16 inches) wide is cut into eight pieces.
+These pieces are then sewn back together to create the basic form of a kimono.
 All of the fabric is used; none is thrown away.
-Most often, the fabric used is silk, but yukata (informal summer kimonos) are often made of cotton.
-The use of eight separate panels makes it easy to take the kimono apart in order to replace or repair old, faded, or damaged panels of fabric.
+Most often, the fabric used is silk, but yukata (informal summer kimono) are often made of cotton.

-Dyed kimonos start with white woven fabric, which then has a design drawn or embroidered onto it.
+Dyed kimono start with white woven fabric, which then has a design drawn or embroidered onto it.
 This technique produces vividly colored fabrics.
 One example of dyed fabric is kyo-yuzen, which is made in Kyoto and is characterized by elaborate, lavishly colored designs.
-Another example is kaga-yuzen, produced in the city of Kanazawa. kaga-yuzen is characterized by realistic images from nature.
-(The word yuzen is the name for the stencil resist dyeing technique and the fabric it is used to create.)
+Another example is kaga-yuzen, produced in the city of Kanazawa, Ishikawa Prefecture; kaga-yuzen is characterized by realistic images from nature.
+The word yuzen is the name for the stencil resist dyeing technique and the fabric it is used to create.

-The advantage of fabric with color woven in is that the color goes all the way through, so if the front of the fabric fades, you can flip it over and use the other side.
-The advantage of dyed fabric is that if people feel the color is too vivid, or it starts to fade, it's easy to apply new color.
+The advantage of the kimono made of fabric with color woven in is that the color goes all the way through, so if the front of the fabric fades, people can flip it over and use the other side.
+The advantage of the kimono made of dyed fabric is that if people feel the color is too vivid, or it starts to fade, it's easy to apply new color.
 This means people can keep wearing the same kimono over and over for a long time.
 It also means that the method of making a kimono, where one piece of fabric is cut into eight pieces, is logical.